 What to Look when Buying Utensils for Your Non-stick Cookware

-Safety: Cooking utensils should be manufactured from safe food-contact materials.
+- Safety: Cooking utensils should be manufactured from safe food-contact materials.
 Look for FDA-approved materials that won’t chemically react with acidic or hot foods.

-One-piece design: One-piece cooking tools are less likely to fall apart.
+- One-piece design: One-piece cooking tools are less likely to fall apart.
 In addition, the food usually gets trapped in the area where the handle and the body meet.
 One-piece utensils are more hygienic because there are no areas for bacteria to hide and multiply.

-Hanging loops: A hanging hole at the end of each utensil offers more storing possibilities.
+- Hanging loops: A hanging hole at the end of each utensil offers more storing possibilities.
 Instead of keeping them in the drawer, you can hang them on the utensil holder or on the kitchen wall.

-Before making the final decision, look for advantages and disadvantages of cooking utensils that are commonly used when cooking with non-stick cookware.
+Before making the final decision, look for the advantages and disadvantages of cooking utensils that are commonly used when cooking with non-stick cookware.

-Silicone Cooking Utensils
+1. Silicone Cooking Utensils

-High heat resistance: Most silicone utensils can withstand heat up to 450°F before melting.
+- High heat resistance: Most silicone utensils can withstand heat up to 450°F before melting.
 You can use them for stir-frying and you don’t have to worry if you leave a spoon in the hot pan unattended for a few moments.

-Durable: These kitchen tools are sturdy and long-lasting.
+- Durable: These kitchen tools are sturdy and long-lasting.
 They won’t warp, chip, or corrode like some other utensils.
 They will always look new and will retain their vibrant colors through many washes.

-Hygienic design: Silicone utensils are easy to keep clean.
+- Hygienic design: Silicone utensils are easy to keep clean.
 They don’t pick up food particles and don’t attract bacteria.

 - Easy to maintain: Silicone kitchen tools can be washed in the dishwasher and they also can be washed easily by hand.
 They are waterproof and stain-resistant.
 Unlike wooden cooking tools, they can be left in the sink overnight without problems.

-Playful colors: They come in a variety of pretty colors that don’t fade with use.
+- Playful colors: They come in a variety of pretty colors that don’t fade with use.

-Non-slip texture: The non-slip surface makes silicone cooking tools easy to handle and grip.
+- Non-slip texture: The non-slip surface makes silicone cooking tools easy to handle and grip.
 The handles never get hot.
 Silicone items are also extremely lightweight.

-The flexibility: The smooth silicone spatula has enough flexibility to let you easily flip a burger, scrape out a mixing bowl, or get out the content around the edges of the jars.
+- The flexibility: The smooth silicone spatula has enough flexibility to let you easily flip a burger, scrape out a mixing bowl, or get out the content around the edges of the jars.

-Silicone kitchen tools are floppy and may flex when you use them.
+- Silicone kitchen tools are floppy and may flex when you use them.
 They won’t break, but the handles are not firm enough to mix food.

-Static electricity builds up on silicone items and causes them to attract dust, so utensils can look dirty when not in use for a while.
+- Static electricity builds up on silicone items and causes them to attract dust, so utensils can look dirty when not in use for a while.
 They also can retain a powdery residue after coming out of the dishwasher.

 Silicone Utensils with Stainless Steel Inner Core

 Some silicone tools have a stainless steel core for extra firmness and stability.
 This steel core in the handles makes stirring thicker items easier.
 Silicone is an excellent insulator, so the handles won’t get hot when used for stirring food on the stove.
 The handles won’t break when you put pressure on them or use them to mix a thick mixture.
-The spatulas offer enough resistance to mix the heaviest dough, while remaining flexible at the tip.
+The spatulas offer enough resistance to mixing the heaviest dough while remaining flexible at the tip.